MDE: Multiple Distance Embeddings for Link Prediction in Knowledge Graphs: Related Work

+\textbf{Neural Network Methods} train a neural network to learn the interaction of the \textbf{h}, \textbf{r} and \textbf{t}.
+ER-MLP \cite{dong2014knowledge} is a two layer feedforward neural network considering $h$, $r$ and $t$ vectors in the input.
 NTN~\cite{socher2013reasoning} is neural tensor network that concatenates head $h$ and tail $t$ vectors and feeds them to the first layer that has $r$ as weight.
-In another layer, it combine $h$ and $t$ with a tensor $R$ that represents $\textbf{r}$ and finally, for each relation, it defines an output layer $r$ to represent relation embeddings.
-In SME~\cite{bordes2014semantic} relation $r$ is once combined with the head $h$ to get $g_u(h, r)$, and similarly once with the tail $t$ to get $g_v(t, r)$.
+In another layer, it combines $h$ and $t$ with a tensor $R$ that represents $\textbf{r}$ and finally, for each relation, it defines an output layer $r$ to represent relation embeddings.
+In SME~\cite{bordes2014semantic} relation $r$ is once combined with the head $h$ to get $g_u(h, r)$, and similarly it is combined with the tail $t$ to get $g_v(t, r)$.
 SME defines a score function by the dot product of this two functions in the hidden layer.
 In the linear SME, $g(e,r)$ is equal to $M^1_u e+ M^2_u r + b_u$, and in the bilinear version, it is $M^1_u e \circ M^2_u r + b_u$.
 Here, $M$ refers to weight matrix and $b$ is a bias vector.